RiskWatch

 Strengths

-- Pre-built control libraries for ISO 27001:2022, SOC 2 TSC 2017, NIST CSF 2.0, NIST 800-53 r5, NIST 800-171 r3, HIPAA, PCI DSS v4, GDPR, CCPA, and state breach notification overlays in one tenant
+- Pre-built control libraries for ISO 27001:2022, SOC 2 TSC 2017, NIST CSF 2.0, NIST 800-53 r5, NIST 800-171 r3, HIPAA, PCI DSS v4, GDPR, CCPA, and state breach notification overlays (40+ frameworks), cross-mapped so OCG cyber-audit evidence assembles once and re-uses across Fortune 500 clients on the firm roster

 - OCG response library workflow lets the firm CISO maintain a per-client OCG question-bank with re-usable evidence rather than rebuilding the answer for every Shared Assessments SIG + CAIQ + custom client questionnaire